radinsky/broadlink-http-rest/README.md

 use "sleep1", "sleep2", "sleep3", etc. to insert a pause.
 In this case, a comma is optional.

+Note: It may be helpful to reload your changes with SIGUSR1 when developing macros.

 TODO/IDEA: Ability to test a status in the Macro and branch to another macro.